Dream-Maker-3D/Astr/README.md

 A natural conversation voice assistant built with Python, OpenRouter AI, Whisper STT, and Coqui TTS using Gang of Four design patterns and Behavior-Driven Development (BDD) methodology.

+> **🎉 Production Ready!** Switch to the `production` branch for the stable, fully-functional voice assistant with Annmarie Nele's sophisticated voice.

 ## 🎉 **Current Status: PRODUCTION READY - All Phases Complete**

 ### ✅ **Completed Phases (1-8):**